-- You should avoid grapefruit, grapefruit juice, and supplements that contain grapefruit extract while taking BOSULIF.
+- You should avoid grapefruit, grapefruit juice, and supplements that contain grapefruit extract during treatment with BOSULIF.
 Grapefruit products increase the amount of BOSULIF in your body.

 - Your doctor may change your dose of BOSULIF or tell you to stop taking BOSULIF depending on how you respond to treatment.

 - If you miss a dose of BOSULIF, take it as soon as you remember.
-If it has been more than 12 hours since your last dose, take your next dose at your regular time.
+If you miss a dose by more than 12 hours, skip that dose and take your next dose at your regular time.
 Do not take two doses at the same time.

 - If you take too much BOSULIF, call your doctor or go to the nearest hospital emergency room right away.

 What are the possible side effects of BOSULIF?

 - Stomach problems.
 BOSULIF may cause stomach (abdomen) pain, nausea, diarrhea, or vomiting.
 Tell your doctor about any stomach problems.

 - Low blood cell counts.
 BOSULIF may cause low platelet counts (thrombocytopenia), low red blood cell counts (anemia) and low white blood cell counts (neutropenia).
 Your doctor should do blood tests to check your blood cell counts regularly during your treatment with BOSULIF.
 Call your doctor right away if you have unexpected bleeding or bruising, blood in your urine or stools, fever, or any signs of an infection.